Doping-Canada tops up WADA contribution while U.S. holds out | Business

 The U.S., WADA's largest donor outside the International Olympic Committee, has until the end of the year to pay its 2021 dues of $2.93 million.
 However, a U.S. Office of National Drug Control Policy (ONDCP) report submitted to Congress on Monday said it wanted to see more for its money in speedier reforms and greater representation on decision-making bodies.

 The fact the U.S. has not submitted its annual payment was not yet setting off alarm bells at WADA headquarters, with the agency noting many countries had still not made contributions including Germany ($1.09 million), Italy ($1.09 million) and China ($561,288).
-Japan ($1.5 million), Russia ($1.09 million), Britain ($1.09 million) and Canada were among the nations that have paid in full.
+But Travis Tygart, head of the United States Anti-Doping Agency (USADA) indicated to Reuters that WADA should take U.S. tardiness as a warning that it needs to see more action on reforms if it wants to see U.S. money.

+"The U.S. usually pays its WADA dues in full by now but as the report indicates this year the U.S. has not paid yet given that the U.S. is waiting on WADA’s promise of reform," Tygart told Reuters.
+"However, WADA continuously attacking the U.S. instead of valuing the U.S. efforts to improve the broken WADA system are not well received and actually backfire against WADA in the funding conversation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)